TACC/Lmod/docs/source/045_transition.rst

 If you have trouble loading certain TCL modulefiles then read the **How Lmod reads TCL modulefiles** to see why you might have problems.

-An Example of how this can be done in your bash startup scripts
+An example of how this can be done in your bash startup scripts
 ---------------------------------------------------------------

 All the comments above can be combined into a complete example::